 You’re angry, confused, and maybe even scared.
 You feel that you’ve been violated and tossed aside by the people and organization you’ve come to rely on and trust.

 In short, your job has become your nightmare.

-Employment discrimination lawyer Michael T. Smith understands your stress and suffering.
+Our employment discrimination lawyers understand your stress and suffering.
 For more than 30 years in northern Illinois and surrounding counties, we have been relentless in taking on large public and private employers that mistakenly believe they can act with impunity.

 Some employers think they’re above the law.
 They’re not.